-Reading is not a passive activity — for you to actually gain any benefit from these above practices, you want to ideate, summarise or review the articles you’ve read or content you’ve consumed.
+Reading is not a passive activity.
+For content creators to benefit from these above practices, you need to ideate, summarize, or review the articles you’ve read or content you’ve consumed.

-The best way to do this is to keep a ‘reading’ or ‘commenting’ journal.
-It can be as simple as a GoogleDoc, where you paste a link and then write down a paragraph or so on what the piece is about and your thoughts about it.
+The best way is to keep a ‘reading’ or ‘commenting’ journal.
+It can be as simple as a GoogleDoc, where you paste a link and share your thoughts about it.
 Or it can be an analog journal where you ideate and create a few concept maps based on what you’ve read so far.

-When Sean Wes set out to diversify his hand lettering business and use podcasting to essentially build what he envisioned as a multi-channel ‘network’ known as ‘SeanWesTV’, he had no idea that what he’d be spending so much time actually doing…was writing.
+When Sean McCabe set out to diversify his hand-lettering business and use podcasting to essentially build what he envisioned as a multi-channel ‘network’ known as ‘SeanWesTV,’ he had no idea what he’d be spending so much time doing actually was writing.

-He found that building a writing habit was key to his success as a content creator across forms.
-This, coming from a graphic designer and hand-letterer who, ostensibly, thinks in doodles.
+In his podcast episodes (number 39) titled, ‘No Really, It All Starts with Writing; he found that building a habit to write was key to his success as a content creator.
+This, coming from a graphic designer and hand-letterer who, apparently, thinks in doodles.

-And as he continued to preach the virtues of writing, Sean was so convinced that writing formed the basis for all other mediums — that he ended up creating a ’30 Days to Better Writing’ mini-course specifically designed not only to improve the quality of writing but also to help users build their writing habit.
+And as he continued to write, Sean was so convinced that it formed the basis for all other mediums — that he ended up creating a ’30 Days to Better Writing’ mini-course specifically designed to improve the quality of writing and to help others build this habit.

-Step 1: Set a writing goal for the year
+Step 1: Set a goal to write for the year

-As part of a practice of writing, you ideally want to set aside a particular time that you can write each day.
-You’ll also want to spend a week or two actually vetting when your energy levels are highest.
+As part of creating content, content creators ideally want to set aside a particular time to write each day.
+But, of course, you’ll also want to spend a week or two vettings when your energy levels are highest.

-Remember that writing is a creative and brain-intensive activity.
+Remember that this is a creative and brain-intensive activity that goes hand-in-hand.
 While physical muscles can often be put to use again after a period of rest, the brain has a cap on focus.
-Begin to write when you have the most energy — early morning is best.

 Step 3: Brainstorm the various mediums you want to work in

 Remember that writing forms the basis for all other content types.
-Case studies?
-These begin with writing.
-E-books?
-They rely on writing — especially useful, high-quality ones.
-Videos on YouTube?
-They need a script first unless you plan to ramble on and dilute the quality of your video.
+Thinking of creating case studies?
+These begin with writing instrumental, high-quality ones.

-Et voila!
-Suddenly, you have a reliable stream of content that started with a consistent writing practice.
+Voila!
+Now you have a reliable stream of content that started with consistent practice.

-You want to be lean and strategic with your content creation efforts.
-You want to see what’s working before you produce more of that content and see what didn’t do so well so you can come up with new ideas.
+To become one of the successful content creators, who are lean and strategic with content development efforts, it is important to see what’s working and what’s not before you produce more of that content to come up with new ideas.

-But how do you fill your feed in the meantime?
+But how do you fill your brand feed in the meantime?

-Content creators understand that being online means content is ephemeral — audiences tend to skim through posts, scroll quickly through feeds, double-tap and move on.
+Successful content creators understand that being online means content is temporary.
+The target audience tends to skim through posts, scroll quickly through feeds, double-tap and move on.

-But while you’re figuring out what content is working and what deserves a re-think, you’ll want to keep your feed or stream of content — on platforms like your own website’s blog section, YouTube, Facebook, etc. — well-stocked with consistent content.
+But while you’re figuring out what content is working and what deserves a re-think, you’ll want to keep your feed like your own website’s owned and earned channels, i.e. Facebook, with consistent content.

 Step 1: Research your niche

-Begin the formation of this habit (and, honestly, it’s more of a ‘tactic’) by researching and finding five to ten related brands and businesses with a steady flow of their own original content.
-These can be directly operating in your own space, or those who have related businesses.
+Begin forming this habit by researching and finding five to ten related brands and businesses/companies with a steady flow of their original content using industry news.
+These can be direct competitors or those who have related brands or businesses/companies.

-For example, if you’re working within the brand design space, you may share another brand designer’s post on the fundamentals of design or use a food blogger’s website to critique and suggest improvements on the design for your audience.
+For instance, if you’re working within the brand design space, you may share another brand designer’s post on design fundamentals.

-Step 2: Identify what your audience craves more of
+Step 2: Identify what your target audience craves more

 Ideas are useless without feedback.
-Set up a tracking or analytical system that allows you to get real-time feedback on how audiences are interacting with your curated content and which forms (or figures within the space) are the most popular.
+Set up tracking or a dashboard system that allows you to get real-time feedback on how the audience interacts with your curated content and what is most popular.